slin30/SCAdmin/README.md

 #### Direct pull

 This is the easiest method, as it can be performed within R itself.
 This method requires you to supply your gitlab user name and password, which can be done in any number of ways.
-The examples stores my personal gitlab credentials in the .Renviron file; see [relevant instructions in Authentication](#a-bit-more-difficult-but-recommended-renviron)) for instructions on how to do this.
+In the example, I've stored my personal gitlab credentials in a .Renviron file; see [relevant instructions in Authentication](#a-bit-more-difficult-but-recommended-renviron)) for instructions on how to do this.